Swedish Coast Guard: Personal equipment

-Coast Guard Aviation
+Coast Guard aviation

-The Coast Guard has replaced its CASA C-212s with three new Bombardier Dash 8 Q-300 aircraft numbered KBV 501, 502 and 503.
-The new Dash 8 Maritime Surveillance Aircraft were modified by Field Aviation in Toronto, Canada.
+The Coast Guard has three Bombardier Dash 8 Q-300 aircraft numbered KBV 501, 502 and 503.
+The Dash 8 Maritime Surveillance Aircraft were modified by Field Aviation in Toronto, Canada.
 The Coast Guard Aviation Home base is Skavsta Airport in Nyköping.
 Surveillance and reconnaissance flights are conducted along the Swedish coast and Vänern year-round, day and night.
 Additional regular international assignments are also flown as needed.

 The division operate their flights as VFR and use VFR flight rules throughout the majority of their flights.
 Some flights, either operating/ferrying internationally or for longer distances, fly using IFR rules.